nsaphra/website_old/content/home/about.md

 # Biography

-PhD student at The University of Edinburgh.
+I am a PhD student at The University of Edinburgh, studying NLP and machine learning with my primary supervisor [Adam Lopez](https://alopez.github.io/).
 My current interests are in understanding how deep models learn to encode linguistic structure and in how we can encode inductive bias from linguistics into the training process.